wesdollar/notes/README.md

 - Jest w/ Enzyme for client-side testing
 - Sass
 - Webpack and other configurations by way of Create React App
+- Linted using `react-app` with Prettier for formatting

 ## Install